sideangleside/sat6-disconnected-operations-guide/sat6-disconnected.md

 hammer subscription upload --organization "$ORG" --file /root/manifest.zip
 ~~~

 Next,we'll update some parameters to make our disconnected workflows a bit easier.
 Firstly, we need to set our default download policy to `immediate`.
 This ensures that all of the content needed for our content exports is synchronized prior to our exports.
-If the policy is set to `on_demand` (Satellite 6.3's default) or `background`, the content export will be delayed until all of the remaining RPMs are downloaded from the CDN.
+If the policy is set to `on_demand` (Satellite 6.3's default) or `background`, the content export will not work.
 Let's just set this now and get it out of the way.
 More on download policies can be found in [Satellite 6.2 Feature Overview: Lazy Sync](https://access.redhat.com/articles/2695861)

 ~~~
 hammer settings set --name default_download_policy --value immediate